Top

 Documents Required to Support the Application

-It is necessary to provide supporting documentation to support the application for permission to enter or remain in the United Kingdom based on marriage to a serving member of HM Forces.
+You will need to provide evidence to support the application for permission to enter or remain in the United Kingdom based on marriage to a serving member of HM Forces.

 Application Process